 Based on the findings of the survey, Leaaf provided an asbestos abatement specification to be included in the waterproofing specifications.
 As the property is a state building, Leaaf followed the specification protocols required in the Louisiana Administrative Code (LAC), Environmental Regulations, Air Quality for Schools and State Buildings (LAC 33: III, Chapter 27).
 The specifications included written sections and site drawings with the locations of the asbestos-containing materials (ACMs) identified.

-Leaaf will provide additional construction support services as the project progresses to abatement, to include baseline air samples, area and containment air monitoring, and clearance sampling meeting the regulatory criteria for state buildings.
+Leaaf will continue support the project as it progresses to abatement, to include baseline air samples, area and containment air monitoring, and clearance sampling meeting the regulatory criteria for state buildings.